carnesen/p-env/readme.md

 ### Custom types

-To create your own custom field type, extend `PEnvAbstractType` using the built-in classes (`PEnvBoolean` etc.) as your guide.
+To create your own custom environment variable type, extend `PEnvVar` using the built-in classes (`PEnvBoolean` etc.) as your guide.

 ## More information